assembler-institute/movie-hub-nextjs/README.md

 ## 🚀 Project Phases

-The project will be divided into different phases, each focused on a specific aspect of Next.js.
-As students progress through the course content, they will be adding new functionalities and, if necessary, refactoring the code.
+The MovieHub project will be structured in distinct phases, each concentrating on a specific facet of Next.js development and modern software practices.
+As students advance through the course content, they will be enhancing the application by adding new functionalities and, where required, refactoring the code.

 ---